Dear readers of ADxS.org, please forgive the disruption.

 • Irreversible inhibitor of MAO-A and MAO-B

-• Greek mountain tea (Sideritis scardica) appears to act as an MAO inhibitor with respect to dopamine, norepinephrine, and serotonin.68
+• Greek mountain tea (Sideritis scardica) appears to act as an MAO inhibitor in relation to dopamine, noradrenaline and serotonin.73

 9. Medication tolerance and high sensitivity in ADHD

-ADHD, according to our perception and according to the data of the ADxS symptom test, always includes high sensitivity, which can be very pronounced at times.
+According to our perception and the data from the ADxS symptom test, ADHD always includes high sensitivity, which can sometimes be very pronounced.

-Highly sensitive people (even without ADHD) are more likely to react sensitively and sometimes paradoxically to medication.
+Highly sensitive people (even without ADHD) often react sensitively and sometimes paradoxically to medication.

 Examples: